AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/editing-content.md

 ### Inserting a Component using the Assets Browser {#inserting-a-component-using-the-assets-browser}

 You can also add a new component to the page by dragging an asset from the [assets browser](/help/sites-cloud/authoring/fundamentals/environment-tools.md#assets-browser).
-This will automatically create a new component of the appropriate type (and containing the asset).
+This automatically creates a component of the appropriate type (and containing the asset).

 This behavior can be configured for your installation.
 See Configuring a Paragraph System so that Dragging an Asset Creates a Component Instance for further details. <!--This behavior can be configured for your installation.
 See [Configuring a Paragraph System so that Dragging an Asset Creates a Component Instance](/help/sites-developing/developing-components.md#configuring-a-paragraph-system-so-that-dragging-an-asset-creates-a-component-instance) for further details.-->